Steve Austin releases new beer for 3:16 day. Here’s where to get it - NewsBreak

 According to a map of release dates, the new beer should be available March 16 at stores in Southern California, Texas, Missouri, Georgia, Tennessee, North Carolina, Kentucky, Indiana, Ohio, Wisconsin, Pennsylvania, Maryland, Washington DC, New Jersey, New York, Connecticut, and Massachusetts.

-Over the next couple weeks, it’ll be released in Northern California, Oregon, Nevada, Arizona, Virginia, Vermont, New Hampshire, Rhode Island, and Maine.WWE wrestler arrested for DUI again in Escambia County
+Over the next couple weeks, it’ll be released in Northern California, Oregon, Nevada, Arizona, Virginia, Vermont, New Hampshire, Rhode Island, and Maine.Austin’s WrestleMania 18 opponent dies at 63

 Austin is planning a beer bash release party WrestleMania weekend in Fort Worth, Texas.
 The March 31 event will take place at the world-famous Billy Bob’s.